6 killed, including teen mother and baby in Goshen, sheriff says

 Deputies searched the area and found more victims including a 17-year-old mother and a six-month-old child who were shot and killed.

-Boudreaux says there are at least two suspects, and this is not a random act of violence.
+Boudreaux says there are at least two suspects, and that this is not a random act of violence.
+It appears this family was targeted and there are gang associations involved, as well as potential drug investigations.
+A week ago, the Tulare County Sheriff’s Office detectives conducted a narcotics search warrant at the victims’ home.

+Deputies say that Tulare County Sheriff’s Office Crime Lab, Forensics Unit, Homicide Detectives, and Gang Detectives are on scene investigating.
+Anyone with information is asked to call the Tulare County Sheriff’s Office at 559-733-6218.